autism at the parks: WALT DISNEY WORLD, UNIVERSAL ORLANDO, SEAWORLD

 Guests wear 3D glasses during the show.
 The show is very loud and in complete darkness at times.
 Fog descends on the audience along with the feeling that things are crawling over your feet and bumping your bottom.
 Spiders drop from the ceiling.
 Small children are usually very frightened and will be crying and screaming during the show.

 Outstanding live performance musical show (we feel it is the best on property) with some loud music and a lot of visual stimuli.
 There is fire during the show, but not near the audience.
 We request to be seated near an exit door in case we need to leave the theater.

 Very bumpy and jerky ride in an outdoor open vehicle where you can see all types of African animals.

 Minimum Height: 38 in (97 cm):

 You will most likely get wet on this ride.
 You may want to change into sandals or flip-flops so your walking shoes and socks don't get wet.
 Many people wear ponchos during this ride and while they still get wet, they are usually not soaked.
-We put our backpack in a kitchen trash bag to help protect the backpack if it cannot fit in the covered center storage area of the raft.
-There are also lockers available near the ride entrance.
+There are lockers available near the ride entrance.

 Flights of Wonder show:

 Will be replaced with a new show featuring characters from the movie UP.